-Nowhere is this more apparent than the grocery sphere—you can comparison shop between Dean and DeLuca and C-Town at most times of the day, maybe on the same block.
+Nowhere is this more apparent than the grocery sphere—you can comparison shop between your neighborhood food co-op and grocery store at most times of the day, maybe within a couple blocks.

 But there’s a deeper level of convenience to explore.
 Much like Seamless upended the takeout industry (“We’ll bring that 2 a.m.
-Thai food to you,”) grocery delivery services have sprouted like peapods around our fair city.
+Thai food to you”), grocery delivery services continue to sprout up like pea pods around our fair city.

-If you’re wondering how big this industry has gotten, I had nine options to try out.
-I even skipped some that didn’t quite fit, like Blue Apron, a service that completely curates your weekly order according to a specific menu, or Postmates, which offers Red Bull and Pepto Bismol—but no milk and bread.
-When possible, I ordered the same five items from each service—kale, apples, eggs, milk, bread—though that was not always an option.
-I also added on miscellaneous items, sometimes to reach a minimum order.
+If you’re wondering how big this industry has gotten, we had nine options to try out.
+We even skipped some that didn’t quite fit, like Blue Apron, a service that completely curates your weekly order according to a specific menu, or Postmates, which offers Red Bull and Pepto Bismol—but no milk and bread.
+When possible, we ordered the same five items from each service—kale, apples, eggs, milk, bread—though that was not always an option.
+We also added on miscellaneous items, sometimes to reach a minimum order.

 Here are the results of this highly scientific study:

 An official review of FreshDirect almost seems unnecessary—good chance you’ve tried it already.
 Since kicking off in 2002, this service has mushroomed into a true NYC behemoth.
-FreshDirect now employs 2000 workers, clocking $400-500 million in annual sales.

 FreshDirect skews close to a traditional supermarket; they showcase their organics and locally farmed options, but you can also score CoffeeMate and canned green beans.
-For me, this was a plus— my shopping needs are broader than Kashi and kombucha.
+For us, this was a plus—our shopping needs are broader than Kashi and kombucha.